-“You are still a second class citizen though… but that’s just because you’re a Gryffindor.”
-He said playing with her again as he flashed her a gorgeous smile.
+“You are still a second class citizen though… but that’s just because you’re a Gryffindor,” he played with her again as he flashed her a gorgeous smile.

 It made her smile back.

 “Draco Malfoy, prepare to be jinxed.
 Because one of these days when you least expect it, you’re going to wake up with that blond head of yours turned charcoal black and grown long.
-You’ll be running around here looking like Snape’s child when I’m done with you.”
-She said in a half serious, half kidding tone.
+You’ll be running around here looking like Snape’s child when I’m done with you,” she warned in a half serious, half kidding tone.

 “If you were to ever wear my favorite color, I doubt that you’d be looking like you were going to a funeral.”

 He was thinking of seeing her in a black party dress hiding something made of black lace underneath.